 Another option for larger parties is two-storey five-bedroomed Elmley Cottage, refurbished in soft retro colours.
 It has big picture windows overlooking the Reserve for excellent birding, and a convivial open-plan ground floor with full kitchen.
 There's a useful utility room and four bedrooms can be doubles or twins as preferred.
 The layout works well for a couple or small family too, and the cottage can be booked at a reduced occupancy rate during the winter months.

 In summer, you can sleep in a traditional bell tent.
 Set in pretty meadows and woodland, they are spacious (5m wide), tall enough to stand, and surprisingly comfy.
 Think coir matting, thick rugs, proper beds with soft duvets and pillows, and space for 2 kids' beds.
-Each tent comes with a charcoal barbecue and gas stove, lanterns, a kettle, tea and proper coffee and mugs, plus outdoor seating.
-There are individual cabin showers and toilets in a shared block and shared camp kitchen a short walk away plus a lovely fire pit with hay-bale seating.
+Each tent comes with lanterns, a firepit (you'll need to buy a wood pack), hot water bottles, and outdoor seating.
+There are plenty of individual cabin showers and toilets in a shared block and shared camp kitchen a short walk away plus a lovely fire pit with picnic benches.
 You can charge devices, or take shelter, in the barn if needed.

 Features include: